-• The traditional vegetable garden
+The traditional vegetable garden

 Growing crops on one large patch of soil is a system that still works well for those gardeners who have the time and the space to do it.
-This is the system that is used at the Culbokie Community Garden at Netherton Farm.
 You will need to dig over and clear the space of weeds, before incorporating as much compost and leaf mould as possible.
 It is a good idea to include paths through the centre of your plot that are wide enough for a wheelbarrow.